embedded-office/canopen-stack/docs/docs/usecase/callbacks.md

 ## Application Callback Functions

 This chapter gives an overview of the component Callback Interface.
-The listed functions are available for programming the application specific reactions on several events of the CANopen device.
+The listed functions are available for programming the application-specific reactions on several events of the CANopen device.

 ### Fatal Error